 Projects in the development phase

-Partial electrification of installations on the Halten Bank includes grid connection, power cable from the mainland, and modifications to the Equinor-operated platforms Heidrun, Åsgard B, and Kristin.
-In addition, the Skarv platform, operated by Aker BP, is included.
-The project has received a 171 MW reservation from Statnett.
-The project can reduce emissions by about 600,000 tonnes of CO₂ per year.
+Partial electrification of installations in the Halten area, including grid connection, power cable from shore (Tømmervika, Abelvær), and modifications to the Equinor-operated platforms Heidrun, Åsgard B and Kristin.
+The project had a 135 MW capacity reservation from Statnett and a potential annual CO₂ emissions reduction of approximately 440,000 tonnes.